GregBuck/bbresearch_web/content/post/2020-06-26-projections.md

 thumbnail: ''
 ---

-Things are a bit sluggish at this point with Nushagak shouldering the load at this point but the 300+ Pt Moller index that Scott highlighted the other day means that things should dramatically ramp up in ~5 days or so.
-Hopefully the eastside will get a reasonable chunk of those fish.
+Looks to me like we are about midway through a ~60 M run with more or less average run timing.
+This would be ~10 M over forecast.
 So far I see a couple of narratives forming around the 2021 run:

 1. Epic Nushagak River run (new for this year)